bdunbar22/OOD_HW8/README.txt

 - Get the number of the last beat that music will be playing in. and
 - Get a consolidation map.
 Great data model for accessing notes that are audible at a given beat.
+NoteList utilizes hidden private methods that are called from all of the public overridden methods.
+This is a safe design and highly desired in the way I modeled music because I want classes that extend NoteList to be able to call the functions in note list, but I do not want functions in note list to cause unexpected errors for the aforementioned classes.
+Classes that extend NoteList should use the super() call in their constructors.

 From IPiece
 (All methods return a new piece of music so the original(s) aren't lost.)